kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/101-language-basics/102-constructs/100-enums.md

 # Enums

-An **enum** — short for enumeration — is a custom data type that allows you to define a type by enumerating (listing out one-by-one) all of its possible variants.
+An enum, short for enumeration, is a custom data type that allows you to define a type by enumerating (listing out one-by-one) all of its possible variants.
 In Rust, if something is one of a given set of possibilities (e.g., `Rock` or `Paper` or `Scissors`), it's probably appropriate to represent that data with an enum, like so: `enum RpsChoice { Rock, Paper, Scissors }`.

 An instance of an `enum` can be one and only one of the enum's declared variants at any given time.
 Unlike enumerations in some other languages, variants in Rust are not restricted to a singular data type.
 When you define an `enum`, you can decide for each of its possible variants whether or not that variant will hold additional embedded data; each variant of the enum is also allowed to hold data of completely different types and amounts.
 You can even embed structs and other enums in a variant, making enums incredibly versatile.